 Untrained workers could put themselves and coworkers at risk.
 Get them trained:

-Note that even EPA’s new 40 CFR 118 requires covered facility owners/operators to develop a “facility response training program” to train facility and non-facility personnel involved in response activities!
+Even EPA’s recently issued 40 CFR 118 requires covered facility owners/operators to develop a “facility response training program” to train facility and non-facility personnel involved in response activities!

 5. Make Notifications

-Once a spill is discovered, you should have a plan for that worker.
+Once a spill is discovered, you should have a procedure for what that worker should do.
 It might include:

 That contact will initiate any necessary evacuation or shelter-in-place procedure and reach out to designated responders.
-Note that government agencies may require you to report the spill/release.
+Be aware that government agencies, including, but not limited to, EPA, DOT, and the Chemical Safety and Hazard Investigation Board, may require you to report the spill/release by phone, electronically, and/or by mail.
+A follow-up report may also be required.

 6. Size up the Spill